-Full-time employees hired for ongoing employment (introductory period and regular full-time) are eligible to earn ten (10) hours of paid sick leave benefits each calendar month of service with the City beginning with their first month of service with the City.
-Paid sick leave benefits are not earned during full months in which the employee is on unpaid leaves of absence (does not work or use previously accrued paid leave benefits).
+Regular Full-time employees hired for ongoing employment are eligible to earn ten (10) hours of paid sick leave benefits each calendar month of service with the City of Hermiston.
+Employees begin to accrue leave on their first day of employment and may use any accrued leave immediately.
+Paid sick leave benefits are not earned during full months in which the employee is on unpaid leaves of absence (does not work or has used previously accrued paid leave benefits).